codacy/codacy-codesniffer/src/main/resources/docs/description/SlevomatCodingStandard_ControlStructures_LanguageConstructWithParentheses.md

-Control Structures: Language Construct With Parentheses
+## ControlStructures: Language Construct With Parentheses

+`LanguageConstructWithParenthesesSniff` checks and fixes language construct used with parentheses.